GaheeKate/StudyTIL/General/RestApi.md

 Today I studied Rest API

-- REST:REST is a Resource Oriented Architecture (ROA) design structure implemented on top of this HTTP protocol.
+- REST: REST is a Resource Oriented Architecture (ROA) design structure implemented on top of this HTTP protocol.
   - Uniform Interface, Client-Server, Stateless, Cacheable, A layered system, Code-on-demand
 - RESTful: A REST API (also known as RESTful API) is an application programming interface (API or web API) that conforms to the constraints of REST architectural style and allows for interaction with RESTful web services.
 REST stands for representational state transfer
   - If API meets all 6 rules, the API is restful